mattbetr/ETRSimpleORM/README.md

 Other fun things you can do, and things you should know.
 --------------------------------------------------------

+- Feel free to set your properties as readonly OR assign/strong!
+Haven't quite figured out how to do weak, but we'll get there eventually....

 - Numeric primatives are dynamically typed.
 Because the JSON parser recognizes ALL numbers and bools as NSNumbers, the conversion to the property type is done dynamically through the getter at runtime.
 This means you can change the type of a property to